 - Having had a spiritual awakening as the result of these Steps, we tried to carry this message to other couples, and to practice these principles in all aspects of our lives, our relationship, and our families.

-Leader reads tradition of the month: (Page 56 in the 4th edition)
+Leaders read the tradition of the month: Page 56 in the basic text (4th edition)

 The Tradition of the Month